d2s/Documentation/README.md

 ### Installing and important info

 Before installing and using RsyncOSX there are some important information to read and understand.
+The _first_ document is how to get and install RsyncOSX.
+The _second_ document is some information what RsyncOSX is and how to use the application.
+Please read the _second_ document before using the application.

 > - Getting and installing (#1) [RsyncOSX](docs/RsyncOSX.md).
 > - Important (#2) [information](docs/HowtoUseRsyncOSX.md) about what RsyncOSX is.

 ### Using RsyncOSX

-The following are documents about RsyncOSX.
-The _first_ document is how to get and install RsyncOSX.
-The _second_ document is some information what RsyncOSX is and how to use the application.
-Please read the _second_ document before using the application.
+The following are documents about using RsyncOSX.

 > - Adding [configurations](docs/AddConfigurations.md) (backup and restore).
 > - Executing of [single tasks](docs/SingleTask.md) (configurations).